sfc-gh-cnantasenamat/accelerating-ml-with-nvidia-in-snowflake/README.md

 With just two initial lines of code, the entire topic modeling pipeline is accelerated, allowing for rapid iteration and analysis.

+You can proceed to the remainder of the [topic modeling notebook](https://github.com/Snowflake-Labs/snowflake-demo-notebooks/blob/main/Accelerating_ML_with_NVIDIA_in_Snowflake/topic-modeling.ipynb).

 ## Use Case 2: Accelerating Complex Genomics Workflows
 Duration: 8